dosshell/kaktus/README.md

 What it is
 ----------
-MinWK is a minimalist webbrowser based on webkit.
+Kaktus is a minimalist webbrowser based on webkit.
 It targets platform which uses tiled based windows managers.

 What it isn't
 -------------